scacchig/Synergy-Chess/README.md

-cr6) -  2 CE agree and 2 CE agree but with a different move :
+cr7) -  if between 7 CE 2 CE agree and 2 CE agree but with a different move :

 score move CE / 1 - score move CE / 2